-Your grant activity must take place in Australia.
+Your project, event or activity must take place in Australia.

 5.3 Eligible expenditure

 You can only spend the grant on eligible expenditure you have incurred on activities agreed with the department in your grant agreement.
 Expenditure on grant activities must occur between the start date and end date of your grant agreement.